-After a few minutes my server showed up.
-Like the hostess she was short and petite with a big smile but wearing a blue t-shirt and very retro glasses.
+After a few minutes, my server showed up.
+Like the hostess, she was short, petite, and with a big smile.
 She spoke excellent English with the slightest trace of an accent.
 I placed my order for lunch and she returned momentarily with drinks in hand.
 I said thanks then asked where she was from.
 Her name was Anna and she was from Kraków, Poland.
 She went on to say that Kraków was a beautiful city and that I absolutely had to visit at some point.
 I told her I was from San Francisco and she said she’d always wanted to go there but it was extremely difficult because a visa was required and that was very expensive.

-Small talk accomplished she took off for to scour the rest of her station and I turned my attention back to the restaurant at large.
-The bustling Giraffe restaurant sat at least 120 people and was an incredibly busy place with an endless stream of singles, large parties, and moms with small squawking kids ensconced in various Dr. Seuss-like vehicles guaranteed to block any and all transit.
+Small talk accomplished, she took off for to scour the rest of her station; I turned my attention back to the restaurant at large.
+The bustling Giraffe restaurant sat at least 120 people, and was an incredibly busy place with an endless stream of singles, large parties, and moms with small squawking kids ensconced in various Dr. Seuss-like vehicles guaranteed to block any and all transit.
 The turnover was frightening with everyone needing to be served right NOW so they could make their flights.
 (By the way, why is it that they never post the gate in Heathrow until 10-15 minutes before boarding?
 To add even more excitement to the travel experience?).

-Second: She really focused and actually listened to what I was saying even after the order had been taken.
-Even though she was constantly moving like a hummingbird, whenever Anna stopped and chatted with me she came to a complete halt and put all of her attention on listening (having said that, you have to know that a zillion things were going on in her head at the same time).
-At first I thought it was my irresistible charm but then quickly realized that she did this with everyone at every table.
+Second: she really focused and actually listened to what I was saying even after the order had been taken.
+Even though she was constantly moving like a hummingbird, whenever Anna stopped and chatted with me she came to a complete halt and put all of her attention on listening.
+Mind you, she probably had a zillion things going on in her head at the same time.
+At first I thought it was my irresistible charm, but then quickly realized that she did this with everyone at every table.

-Third: Really two things and they are very, very subtle but they may be the key to Anna’s magic: every time I asked her a question she smiled in response and leaned in very slightly when answering.
+Third: really two things, but they are very, very subtle and could the key to Anna’s magic.
+Every time I asked her a question she smiled in response and leaned in very slightly when answering.
 Combined, those two responses gave the impression that she cared about what I was saying.
 Aha!
 That last point is perhaps the key.
-She not only cared about what I was saying but she probably cared that my experience at the fabulous Giraffe restaurant was a good one.
+She not only cared about what I was saying, but she probably cared that my experience at the fabulous Giraffe restaurant was a good one.
 That alone, meine freunden, sets her apart from everyone else and makes her an all-star.
 Game, set and match.

-For years I’ve preached the idea of taking care of the table when doing service demonstrations in our Intro Courses.
+For years I’ve preached the idea of taking care of the table when doing service demonstrations in Master Sommelier Intro Courses.
 I think the concept of caring and taking care of the guest is what sets great sommeliers apart from everyone else.
-I go on to tell the students that in an exam—and on the job—if the table catches on fire you take care of it.
-If a herd of goats somehow finds its way on to your floor you take care of it.
-If the host wants to taste the Haut-Brion out of his daughter’s plastic slipper then you need to figure out how to make it work (true story).
+I go on to tell the students that in an exam—and on the job—if the table catches on fire, you take care of it.
+If a herd of goats somehow finds its way on to your floor, you take care of it.
+If the host wants to taste the Haut-Brion out of his daughter’s plastic slipper, then you need to figure out how to make it work (true story).